anajlm/online-library/README.md

 ## Technical Implementation

+###

 This UML diagram illustrates the structure and relationships between the entities within the Online Library project.

 ![Texto alternativo](Diagram.png)

+### Business Rules

+Managing loans in the Online Library API follows specific rules to ensure a smooth borrowing experience for users:

+- **Single Borrowing**: Each user can only borrow one book at a time, preventing overloading and ensuring fair access to resources.

+- **Return Deadline**: Users have a grace period of 7 calendar days from the loan date to return the borrowed book.
+This allows for flexible reading schedules while ensuring timely circulation of library materials.

+- **Renewal Option**: After the initial 7-day period, users can renew their loan for an additional 7 days.
+This feature accommodates longer reading times and ensures users have uninterrupted access to their chosen books.

+- **Suspension Policy**: If a user exceeds the return deadline, they receive a temporary suspension from borrowing books for 15 days after returning the overdue book.
+This policy encourages timely returns and ensures equitable access to library resources for all users.

 ## Usage